-If real life were more like a movie—which it isn’t—then all the bad guys would be wearing black hats and the good guys white ones, and the wicked witches would have green skin and a cackle and the good witches would look like fairy princesses, just like in The Wizard of Oz.
-When it comes to abuse—both the under-discussed verbal and emotional kind, and the physical type—we often want our visions of what an abuser looks like to adhere to the stereotype in our heads.
-We want our thugs to look and act like thugs—not handsome, well-educated and widely respected men in expensive suits.
+If real life were more like a movie — which it isn’t — then all the bad guys would be wearing black hats and the good guys white ones, and the wicked witches would have green skin and a cackle, and the good witches would look like fairy princesses, just like in The Wizard of Oz.
+When it comes to abuse — both the physical type, and the under-discussed verbal and emotional kind — we often want our visions of what an abuser looks like to adhere to the stereotype in our heads.
+We want our thugs to look and act like thugs — not like handsome, well-educated, and widely respected men in expensive suits.
 We want the mother who belittles or mocks her children and makes them feel like nothing to wear her insides on the outside, rather than showing up with a smile on her face, enviable clothes, and the prettiest and best-tended garden in town.
-We want the bad guys and gals to look the part and, when they don’t, we end up being more ambivalent and less empathic than we should.
+We want the bad guys and gals to look the part, and when they don’t, we end up being more ambivalent and less empathic than we should.

-We don’t really like these stories but when we hear them, we want clarity, which is basically the black hat thing again.
+We don’t really like these stories of abuse, but when we hear them, we want clarity, which is basically the black-hat thing again.

 What do we do?
 We mistrust the victim’s account.
-We ask for photos, proof, and chapter-and-verse not so much because we disbelieve him or her but because we want bad behavior to show in obvious ways that it doesn’t.
-We want the home in which the abuse occurs to look as squalid as it does in our imagination because the décor and furnishings, perhaps even the fresh flowers in vases, belie what went on.
-We think we’re being fair and impartial but we’re still scanning the horizon for those tell-tale black hats.
+We ask for photos, proof, and chapter-and-verse, not so much because we disbelieve the victim, but because we want bad behavior to show in obvious ways that it doesn’t.
+We want the home in which the abuse occurs to look as squalid as it does in our imagination, because the décor and furnishings, perhaps even the fresh flowers in vases, belie what went on.
+We think we’re being fair and impartial, but we’re still scanning the horizon for those telltale black hats.

-People who are being abused understand this, in part because they too want the world to operate in a more black-and-white fashion than it does and they worry about being believed as well as believing themselves.
+People who are being abused understand this, in part because they too want the world to operate in a more black-and-white fashion than it does, and they worry about being believed as well as believing themselves.
 These habits of mind can feed their denial, confuse them emotionally, and make them feel even more ashamed than they already do.
-The chances are good that person who’s abusing them, whether it’s verbally or physically, has already told them it’s their fault: That no one would belittle them if they didn’t always disappoint, that they wouldn’t get hit if they didn’t deliberately goad the abuser into anger, and other variations on the theme.
+The chances are good that person who’s abusing them, whether verbally or physically, has already told them it’s their fault — that no one would belittle them if they didn’t always disappoint, that they wouldn’t get hit if they didn’t deliberately goad the abuser into anger, and other variations on the theme.

-They come from all walks of life and they’re not confined to a single socio-economic or educational strata.
-Living in a penthouse doesn’t render you immune to abuse nor does living in a grimy walk-up guarantee it.
+They come from all walks of life, and they’re not confined to a single socio-economic or educational stratum.
+Living in a penthouse doesn’t render you immune to abuse, nor does living in a grimy walk-up guarantee it.

 I have learned from many interviews with adult women who were emotionally abused by their mothers that these mothers actually tend their public personae very carefully, as my own mother did.
-Their public faces give them wide berth when the front door is closed and the curtains drawn and permit them to deny or look away from their treatment of a child or children.
-That pubic façade also keeps the child silent for who would believe her if she told?
+Their public faces give them wide berth when the front door is closed and the curtains drawn, and permit them to deny or look away from their treatment of a child or children.
+That public façade also keeps the child silent, for who would believe her if she told?

 We want to see a photo of a blackened eye so that things are perfectly clear.

-Again, our black hat stereotypes rule: We not only require consistency and clarity but discount the degree to which person abused is in love with, in thrall to, or otherwise dependent on the abuser.
-We think of abuse as a 24/7 thing without understanding the extent of the abuser’s manipulations or how loving someone who hurts you perverts the most meaningful exchanges in life.
+Again, our black-hat stereotypes rule: We not only require consistency and clarity, but also discount the degree to which the person abused is in love with, in thrall to, or otherwise dependent on the abuser.
+We think of abuse as a 24/7 thing, without understanding the extent of the abuser’s manipulations or how loving someone who hurts you perverts the most meaningful exchanges in life.
 Again, our blinders are set to judge without taking into account what research knows about the cycle.
-It’s important to remember that the person being abused still wants something from the abuser—most usually love—and that makes the dynamic all the more confusing.
+It’s important to remember that the person being abused still wants something from the abuser — usually love — and that makes the dynamic all the more confusing.

 Understanding the honeymoon phase